You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 Teaching literacy concepts is an ongoing process.

 After teaching each skill/strategy, sprinkle it into any lesson wherever it fits naturally.

 This is often labeled as spiraling.

-If the class is reading about finding the main idea, maybe too the story lends itself to multiple-meaning words.
+If the class is reading about finding the main idea, maybe too a story or book lends itself to multiple-meaning words.